sl-prokeys was born April 5, 1995

 The more serious models of Hammonds (B3, C3, A100, etc.) require a start motor as well as a run motor.
 The start motor has the power (torque) necessary to overcome the inertia of the wheels and shafts, but the run motor, although larger, is designed for a different purpose.
 The run motor is designed to synchronize with the 60Hz (or European 50Hz) power line, and supply a very accurate rotation speed to the generator.
 Line frequencies above or below 60Hz will cause the Hammond to change pitch, but typically, voltage fluctuations won't.
 See the Power page for more details about a stable power supply for Hammonds.

-Many Hammond owners have serious problems with the start motor: it sometimes fails to engage properly, and can't bring the main shaft and tonewheels up to speed.
-If you need the solution to this problem, send an email, and I might be able to help.
+Many Hammond owners have problems with the start motor: it sometimes fails to engage properly, and can't bring the main shaft and tonewheels up to speed.
+We know the exact solution to that one, too - but it's a secret.

 Console generators consist of 91 tonewheels, having several different outer shapes, or "teeth", which rotate at different speeds, creating various frequencies.
 In the center of the generator is the main driveshaft which is spring coupled to the run motor.
 This shaft causes the drive gears to rotate, which in turn, drives the tonewheels.
 Each tonewheel has a spring clutch.
 Two tonewheels, two clutches, a shaft, plus one driving gear make up one complete tonewheel assembly.
 Each side of the generator is divided into sections, or bins, and one tonewheel assembly rotates in each bin, close to the magnetic pickups.
 If you're looking carefully at the pictures, you'll see that's a LOT of gears and shafts and bearings for all this rotation stuff!
 And you're right - there are 110 bronze bearings in a 91 wheel generator, each with its own oil wick.
 Every one of those points needs oil.
 When the generator was first manufactured, it was clean.
 The entire lubrication path was fresh and clean.
 The bearings didn't have 25-45 years (or more) of accumulated dust, oil residue, gunk, and grime buildup - they were brand new.